brycemara/brycemara/README.md

 </div>

-- 🔭  I’m currently working as a Software Engineering Apprentice at McKinsey and Company.
+- 🔭  I’m currently working as a Software Engineer at McKinsey and Company.

-- 🌱  I’m currently learning Angular & much more!

-- 💬  Ask me about SPACE & why cryptocurrency is the wave of the future 🪐💸
-    - I love Sci-Fi novels & all things Space travel related.
-    - I asked for a bitcoin for my graduation present.
-    - Blockchain is the coolest technology ever.

-- 😄  Pronouns: she/her

 - ⚡ What I do:
     - Read all kinds of books